 20 Jun Five Ways to Map Student-Centered Curriculum in Atlas

-Five dynamic schools across Qatar, Washington D.C., Belgium, and Connecticut share innovative ways they have structured their unit planning templates to design student-centered curriculum.
-Learn more about Atlas, the curriculum mapping platform featured in this blog.
+Five dynamic schools across Qatar, Washington D.C., Belgium, and Connecticut share innovative ways they have structured their unit planning templates to map learner-centered curriculum.

 1. Student Struggles & Successes